-All-on-4 is an effective and efficient technique
+All-on-4 is an effective and efficient technique to replace a full arch of teeth – prices starting from $19,500.

 Using 4 dental implants in the upper or lower jaw to secure a permanent set of natural looking, replacement teeth.
 The All-on-4 technique is a long term, permanent solution that results in a natural looking smile and a strong, secure support for every day life.